mpawlega/creative-coding/Cosmic_Interlude/README.txt

 1. Install TouchDesigner.
 2. Download and install the Augmenta Simulator Unity Addon (if interaction is required).
 3. Open FINE_247_Project_3_Final_Eye_Pool.toe in TouchDesigner.
-4. Confirm the audio file path and Augmenta Simulator path is correctly linked (if external).
+4. Confirm the audio file path and Augmenta Simulator path are correctly linked (if external).

 ==================================================